jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 - `ground_truth_split`: An integer representing the type of ground truth split (0 for training split, 1 for validation split, or 2 for test split).
 - `split_file`: The file path to a CSV file containing split values.
 - `ground_truth_metadata`: The file path to a feature metadata JSON file created during training.
-- `threshold_output_feature_names`: A list of output feature names to visualize.
+- `threshold_output_feature_names`: A list of names of the output features to visualize.
 - `output_directory`: The name of the output directory containing training results.
 - `kwargs`: Additional parameters for the requested visualizations.

 The function first loads the feature metadata from the `ground_truth_metadata` file.
 Then, it extracts the ground truth values for the two output features specified in `threshold_output_feature_names` using the `_extract_ground_truth_values` function.
 Next, it retrieves the probabilities for each model from the `probabilities` files using the `_get_cols_from_predictions` function.

-Finally, the function calls the `confidence_thresholding_2thresholds_2d` function with the probabilities, ground truth values, metadata, output feature names, and other parameters.
-This function performs the actual 2D confidence thresholding visualization.
+Finally, the function calls the `confidence_thresholding_2thresholds_2d` function with the retrieved data and parameters, and saves the visualization results in the specified `output_directory`.

 The function does not return any value (`None`).